soldate/mini-bitcoin/README.md

 # mini-bitcoin
-Minimal Bitcoin Implementation (Satoshi White Paper, not Bitcoin Core)
+Minimal Bitcoin Protocol Implementation (Satoshi White Paper, not Bitcoin Core)

+Simple cryptocurrency.
 Just small 7 files.

 Only with the standard java library.
 No JARs.

 Mini-bitcoin is a simple bitcoin protocol implementation (except Merkle tree and script language)